-History: Added by Stats.
-1990, Ch.
-84; amended by Stats.
-1991, Ch.
-546.
+$History: \ Added \ by \ Stats. \ 1990, \ Ch. \ 84; \ amended \ by \ Stats. \ 1991, \ Ch. \ 546.$

 Regulations: 2 Cal.
 Code of Regs.
 Section 18229.1 2 Cal.
 Code of Regs.
-Section 18961 threats arise from his or her activities, duties, or status as a candidate or elected officer and that the threats have been reported to and verified by an appropriate law enforcement agency.
+Section 18961 candidate or elected officer who has received threats to his or her physical safety, provided that the threats arise from his or her activities, duties, or status as a candidate or elected officer and that the threats have been reported to and verified by an appropriate law enforcement agency.
 Verification shall be determined solely by the law enforcement agency to which the threat was reported. candidate or elected officer shall report any expenditure of campaign funds made pursuant to this section to the Commission.
 The report to the Commission shall include the date that the candidate or elected officer informed the law enforcement agency of the threat, the name and phone number of the law enforcement agency, and a brief description of the threat.
 No more than five thousand dollars (\$5,000) in campaign funds may be used, cumulatively, by a candidate or elected officer pursuant to this subdivision.
 The candidate or elected officer shall reimburse the campaign fund account for the costs of the security system upon sale of the property where the security equipment is installed, based on the fair market value of the security equipment at the time the property is sold.